 Henderson’s message was clear – the creative middle class is being eliminated by outdated copyright laws.
-His speech can be viewed on the Economic Club’s Facebook page.
+His speech can be viewed on the Economic Club’s Facebook page, and is embedded below.

 In his speech, Henderson shared some of the startling new economic evidence in the report which details the scope of harm done, and confirms that the Value Gap in Canada continues to grow.

 In a series of studies, Dr. George Barker, Visiting Fellow, London School of Economics, and Honorary Associate Professor, Australian National University, has documented that the Value Gap in Canada is significantly larger than previously understood, and that it continues to widen.

 Dr. Barker distilled his findings to three key measures:

 - $19.3 billion – the cumulative Canadian recorded music Value Gap over 20 years since 1997

 - $1.6 billion – the music industry Value Gap in Canada in 2017 alone